JensRantil/jensrantil.github.io/content/posts/2023-05-09_code-as-self-serve-experience.md

 **Lack of change locality.** Creating a new microservices likely requires

- * A new git repository.
+ * a new git repository.
- * A new database.
+ * a new database.
- * A new load balancer
+ * a new load balancer
- * A skeleton source code containing a _Hello World_ implementation.
+ * a skeleton source code containing a _Hello World_ implementation.
- * And more...
+ * and more...

 Code as self-serve has a tendency to ask the developer to make these changes in _multiple_ places (because Terraform can't generate the source code etc.).
 A